Welcome,

 AFL

+AFL holds a special place in the collectibles universe.
 Officially, May 17th 1859 was when the history of our Australian Football started.
-Around the same time, Melbourne (1858) and Geelong (1859) were founded, making them two of the oldest continuous sporting clubs in the world.
+Around the same time, Melbourne (1858) and Geelong (1859) were founded.
+That makes them two of the oldest continuous sporting clubs in the world.
 The first game ever recorded took place in Melbourne: Scotch College vs Melbourne.
 Grammar (1858).
-The Women’s League had its first game played in February 2017.
+Comparatively, the Women’s League had its first game played in February 2017.

 Among Australia’s most fervent collectible hobbies, cards stand out as a dominant pursuit.
 While Pokémon firmly holds its position as the country’s top-selling card game, outpacing Magic: The Gathering, AFL Select is rapidly gaining ground, challenging the popularity of other prominent collections such as Dragon Ball and One Piece.
-As of July 2025, the most expensive AFL card was the 2021 Select Supremacy 1000+ Goalkicker Quad Signature, while the rarest card was 1894 N302 Mayo’s Cut Plug Football Dunlop.
+As of October 2025, the most expensive AFL card remains the 2021 Select Supremacy 1000+ Goalkicker Quad Signature, while the rarest card is 1894 N302 Mayo’s Cut Plug Football Dunlop.

 AFL is History